buschtoens/infinite/Readme.md

   Scroll infinitely and get new content from a callback function

   `infinite` listens on the `scroll` event.
 So it only works on overflowing elements.
-An alternative `mousewheel` may be implemented soon.
+An alternative `mousewheel` event may be implemented soon.

 ## Installation